josecamachop/FCParser/FCParser_user_manual.md

 **Keys:** In this field, none, one or more aggregation keys are defined.
 These keys are the variables chosen to aggregate observation.
-For each unique value of said keys, conservation are grouped (e.g source IP: for each unique value of source ip one observation of features is generated).
+For each unique value of said keys, conservation are grouped (e.g source IP: for each unique value of source ip, one observation of features is generated).
 Aggregation keys must be variables from the data sources.
 If the chosen aggregation key is not a variable for a data source, that data source won’t be parsed.
 If the field is empty, aggregation will not occur, so it is analyzed by timestamp by default.
 In case you define two data sources in the configuration file, please note that keys variables must be present in both data sources configuration files so that aggregation keys work.
 If it is not the case, you have to parse every data source independently.
+You can see how the data is parsed using keys by checking the Example chapter.

 **Online**: Boolean variable to determine if online or offline mode.
 Online mode is set for real time application
               (only one process) while offline mode is used for processing already stored data sets (multiprocess).

 **Processes**: Number of processes used by the program.
 Use a number between 1 and the number of cores of your system.
+You can know this number by executing lscpu command in linux and checking CPU(s) field, or by checking logical processors in TaskManager>performance tab in Windows.
 If this parameter is not specified, 80% of maximum possible cores of the system will be set as the default value.

 **Split:** In this field, the temporal sampling parameters are specified.
 Time window in minutes, as well as start time and end time for sampling interval.
 Time parameters format must be YYYY-MM-DD hh:mm:ss.